seppinho/mutserve/README.md

 ## Run mtDNA-Server locally

 For local execution, only BAM is accepted as an input format.
+Use bwa mem to align your fastq files (circular aligner!).
 Please note that the indel feature is currently in beta.
+For alignment use

 * Java 8 required
 * Download the latest jar [here](https://github.com/seppinho/mutation-server/releases/download/1.0/cnv-mutation-server-1.0.jar)